UPPMAX/naiss_file_transfer_course/docs/sessions/transfer_tips/README.md

 - You can transfer files in an SSH session on one cluster to another cluster.
 - ``rsync``, ``scp``, or ``sftp`` will all work!
-- "Local" will now be the server you connect from, that is, where you run the commands.
+- "Local" will now be the server you run the command (scp/rsync/sftp) from.

 ## Exercises